mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 When the designers were ready to produce their first case, they requested bids from Chinese sheet metal vendors.
 As luck would have it, I had researched and interviewed several local sheet metal shops [back in 2019](/retrospectives/2020/01/#sheet-metal-research).
 I thought we should get bids from them as well, as it would be faster to iterate on designs with a local vendor than if we had to go back and forth with a vendor in China.

 We reached out to four different local sheet metal vendors.
-Only one of them actually responded to us.
+Only one of the local vendors responded.
 They said that the others wouldn't be interested in such a small job, but they specialized in prototyping, so they'd be able to help us.

-Longtime readers will remember that I We reached out to four different sheet metal vendors in the US. and three of them ignored us, and this was the last one.
+I got the first prototype and immediately felt deflated.

+TODO: Photos

-I got the first prototype and felt immediately deflated.
-This looked like something I'd find if I smashed a hole in my wall.
+The case looked like something I'd find if I smashed a hole in my wall and pulled out some wiring.
 It definitely didn't look like something I'd hand to a customer.
-The spots where metal bent stuck out egregiously because there were visible gaps.
+The spots where metal bent stuck out egregiously because there were visible gaps in the seams.
+The edges didn't feel sharp enough to cut skin, but definitely too sharp for comfort.
+And most of the screws were visible from the outside, which looked sloppy.

-Want to hear the kicker?
-Guess how much each one cost.

-The American prototype cost $857, while the Chinese prototype was only $139, a 6x difference.
+When I shared my disappointment with TinyPilot's hardware partner, they said that most of that most of what I was seeing was incompetent manufacturing rather than poor design.
+The surface would look better with powder coating, and the sharp edges meant that the sheet metal shop didn't tumble it for long enough to smooth them out.
+I was skeptical, but we set to work on designing the second revision.

+We had ordered the same design from a Chinese vendor, and I received that one a few weeks later.
+It was a night and day difference.

+TODO: Photos

+The powder coating made the surface feel completely different, much more like a user-friendly product.
+There were no sharp edges or debris in the gaps.
+The seams were barely visible &mdash; they made the gaps in the American prototype look massive by comparison.

+TODO: Comparison photos

+The most shocking part was the difference in cost between the two.
+The Chinese prototype cost $139, while the American cost $857, more than six times the cost of the Chinese version.

 | Vendor location | Price | Turnaround time | Quality |
 | --------------- | ----- | --------------- | ------- |